tomaszguzialek/flask-api/README.md

 docker build -t tomaszguzialek/flask-api .
 ```

+The repository contains also ```docker-compose.yml``` file spinning up tomaszguzialek/flask-api container together with a MySQL container.

 ### Fabric deployment
 Also, a Fabric file is provided that orchestrates deployment of the master branch on a remote Ubuntu machine via SSH.
 A test Ubuntu virtual machine can be brought up via Vagrantfile:
 ```